 Interested in more detail about the Fletcher family of Laurel Hall?

 – Author Kate Lenkowsky has written a 22-page booklet about the mansion.

 – Donald Carmony’s “Indiana, 1816 to 1850: The Pioneer Era” gives more detail about the early Fletchers.

 Both resources can be found at the Indiana Historical Society and through the Indianapolis Marion County library system.

 Are you a Millersvillian who grew up hearing tales of Fletcher antics?

 Did you attend Ladywood, or visit Hudson Institute?

-Please share your stories of Lauren Hall with us in the comments section below…
+Please share your stories of Laurel Hall with us in the comments section below…